silvacms/documentation/source/extension/index.rst

 --------------------------------

 You need to have an installer which is going to install our extension in the selected Silva root.
-An installer is a class which define the following methods:
+An installer is a class that defines the following methods:

 ``install``